 Series: Night Prince #2

-Other books by this author that I've reviewed include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, This Side of the Grave, One Grave at a Time, Once Burned, Eternal Kiss of Darkness, The Beautiful Ashes, Bound by Flames.
+Other books by this author that I've reviewed include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, Unbound, This Side of the Grave, One Grave at a Time, Once Burned, Eternal Kiss of Darkness, The Beautiful Ashes, Bound by Flames, Into the Fire.

 Genres: Urban Fantasy

 Second in the Night Prince urban fantasy series revolving around Leila in love with Vlad.

 Oh, brother.
 Borrow this from the library.
 It’s not worth buying.
 It’s got a lame romance-suspense plot with limp twists and moronic reactions.
 I’m hoping that Frost was simply overwhelmed with deadlines of some sort.
 I had been looking forward to this installment ever since reading the first in this spin-off series…and I’m so bloody disappointed.
 I kept checking the cover to be sure I really was reading a Jeaniene Frost…